michelesbriglio/Support_AI/README.md

 1. Click on the "Repair VA Report" card
 2. Upload an XML file using the file input
-3. The system will automatically process the file using the enhanced Python script
+3. The system will automatically process the file using the Python script
 4. View the comprehensive repair results including:
    - Null candidates (referenced but not defined objects)
    - Duplicate object IDs